-John sailed for home on October 10th and arrived at Seattle, Washington, on November 1, 1945.
+John sailed for home on October 10th and arrived at Seattle, Washington, on November 1, 1945, at Seattle, Washington.
 He was discharged from the army on January 12, 1946.
 John married Martina Barker on June 21, 1947.
 They became the parents of five children and many grandchildren.

 John B. Aldred passed away on May 13, 1985, in Louisville, Kentucky, and was buried at Louisville Memorial Gardens, Shively, Kentucky.